- What is Barium Hydroxide?

 Acetic Acid and Barium Hydroxide

-Two molecules of Acetic Acid react with one molecule of Barium Hydroxide to form a salt (Barium Nitrate) along with water, like any other acid-base reactions.
+Two molecules of Acetic Acid react with one molecule of Barium Hydroxide to form a salt (Barium Nitrate) along with water, like any other acid-base reaction.
 It is expressed as:

 2 CH3COOH + Ba(OH)2 → Ba(C2H3O2)2 + 2H2O